hannorein/rebound/docs/integrators.md

         sim.ri_trace.peri_mode = "FULL_BS"    # or
         sim.ri_trace.peri_mode = "FULL_IAS15" # or
         ```

-    `unsigned int recalculate_close_encounters_this_timestep`
-    :   Setting this flag to one will recalculate the close encounter status for each particle pair in the next timestep.
-        After the timestep, the flag gets set back to 0.
-If you want to re-check for close encounters after every timestep, you also need to set this flag to 1 before every timestep.
-Default is 0.

-    `unsigned int safe_mode`
-    :   If this flag is set (the default), TRACE will recalculate close encounter status between particles in between every timestep.
-        Setting it to 0 will result in a speedup, but care must be taken to recalculate the close encounters when needed.
-See also the AdvTRACE.ipynb tutorial.

 ## SABA

 SABA are symplectic integrators developed by [Laskar & Robutel 2001](https://ui.adsabs.harvard.edu/abs/2001CeMDA..80...39L/abstract) and [Blanes et al. 2013](https://ui.adsabs.harvard.edu/abs/2012arXiv1208.0689B/abstract).